 Most of the times our brains are operating in an active mode.
-Be it work or play, when we’re involved in a task that requires “brain power,” we begin limiting other systems in our minds.
+Be it work or play or business-building mode, when we’re involved in a task that requires “brain power,” we begin limiting other systems in our minds.
 But, when we allow our minds the freedom to wonder without the distractions of input (hard to do in an information world) we give ourselves the ability to process and digest information that’s already been brewing.
 Zulie Rane wrote a great article about how your brain works when it comes to creative thinking:

 “When you’re occupied in other ways, your brain is in overdrive, creating new paths between unconnected areas of your brain and sparking creative thoughts.”